Healthy Heart and Cardiac Rehabilitation with Taoist Tai Chi® arts

 In the first video a woman talks about how Taoist Tai Chi® arts gave her the courage to go through with surgery and how grateful she is.
 Before the surgery she used what little energy she had to do her Taoist Tai Chi® practice.
 The surgery went exceptionally well and she was up on her feet walking further and out of the hospital quicker than other people.

 In the second video a woman discusses how she used Taoist Tai Chi® arts to help her recover from surgery.
 Taoist Tai Chi® practice gives her energy and the gentle movement significantly helped in healing scar tissue after the splitting of her breastbone.

 Finally, a man describes how Taoist Tai Chi® arts keep the chest open which aided in his recovery from double bypass heart surgery.
 He had no scar tissue pain and felt resilient because of his practice.

-- Tai Chi groups also showed a significantly lower level of anxiety and depression, and significantly better quality of life compared with non-active control groups.
+- When compared with both active and inactive control groups, Tai Chi practice groups showed a significantly lower level of anxiety, depression1,2, and psychological distress2. .
+Similarly, they had significantly higher measures of quality of life on general, physical, and mental scales when compared with non-active control groups2.